Ryan Tannehill Player Prop Bets for NFL Week 7 | Tennessee vs. Kansas City 10/24/2021

 Matchup vs. Kansas City

-- In two matchups against the Chiefs, Tannehill averaged 195 passing yards per game, 52.5 yards fewer than his over/under for Sunday.
+- In two matchups against the Chiefs, Tannehill averaged 195 passing yards per game, 53.5 yards below his over/under in Sunday's game.

-- In both of those contests against the Chiefs, Tannehill threw multiple TDs.

 - Note: Tannehill's stats vs. Chiefs date back to 2016.

-- The Chiefs have the NFL's 24th-ranked pass defense this season, allowing 287.5 yards per game through the air.
+- The 287.5 yards per game the Chiefs are conceding through the air makes them the NFL's 24th-ranked pass defense.

-- At 1.8 passing TDs conceded per game, the Chiefs defense is ranked 19th in the league.
+- With 11 passing TDs conceded this year, the Chiefs defense is ranked 19th in the league.

 Recent Performances

-- Tannehill added three yards on two carries while rushing for one touchdown.
+- He also carried the ball two times for three yards while scoring one touchdown on the ground.

-- Tannehill has thrown for 711 passing yards over his last three games (237.0 per game) and has a 62% completion percentage (62-of-100), throwing two touchdown passes with one interception.

-- He's also contributed on the ground, with 33 rushing yards (11.0 ypg) on eight carries with one rushing touchdown.
+- He has added 33 rushing yards on eight carries with one touchdown, averaging 11.0 yards per game.

 Tannehill's Tennessee Teammates